Pneumococcal pneumonia: Treatment

-Mechanism of disease manifestation
+Mechanism

 Three stages can be used to categorize the infection process of pneumococcal pneumonia: transmission, colonization, and invasion.
 The Streptococcus pneumoniae (S. pneumoniae) leave the colonized host via shedding in order to be transmissible to new hosts, and must survive in the environment until infection of a new host (unless direct transmission occurs).
 Animal models have allowed scientists to have an increased understanding of these stages of infection.

 Transmission

 In order for transmission to occur, there must be close contact with a carrier or amongst carriers.
 The likelihood of this increases during colder, dryer months of the year.
 The probability of transmission is shown to proliferate in coordination with other upper respiratory tract (URT) infections.

 Animal models have allowed for an increased understanding of the transmission stage during infection.
 A 2010 study examining co-infection of influenza in co-housed ferret pairs found that the influenza increased both incidence and severity of pneumococcal infection.
 These findings exhibited pneumococcal strain dependence.
 A separate 2010 study examining intra-litter transmission, with influenza co-infection in infant mice, found that the influenza co-infection is a facilitator for pneumococcal susceptibility, transmission, and disease via bacterial shedding.
 A third study of note, from 2016, was able to examine pneumococcal transmission without co-infection of an URT infection.
 This study utilized intra-litter transmission in infant mice during bacterial mono-infection with pneumococcus.
 The results of this study indicated higher rates of shedding for infections in younger mice.